Kathleen M. Wilbur, PhD

-David Bertram joined MSU Governmental Affairs in October 2011.
-Prior ro working at MSU, Bertram spent nearly 15 years with the Michigan Township Association, serving as the legislative team leader from 2000-11.
+David Bertram joined Michigan State University in October 2011.
+Prior to working at MSU, Bertram spent nearly 15 years with the Michigan Township Association, serving as the legislative team leader from 2000-11.
 Bertram served in Governor John Engler’s office in a number of positions, including as the governor’s lobbyist in the Michigan Senate for three years.
 He also served on Senate Majority Leader Engler’s staff, gubernatorial campaign staff, and on the Engler transition team in 1990.
 Bertram has a Bachelor of Science in political science from Lake Superior State University.

 Janet Lillie, Ph.D.